 - “The search key was not found in any record” importing excel spreadsheet to Access Database table

-- The same error also found when anyone tries to save record where memo contains more than 2048 characters.
+- The same error also found when anyone tries to save a record where the memo contains more than 2048 characters.

 You may also like: